rclone/rclone/docs/content/azureblob.md

 parties access to a single container or putting credentials into an untrusted environment such as a CI build server.

+#### Service principal with client secret

+If these variables are set, rclone will authenticate with a service principal with a client secret.

+- `tenant`: ID of the service principal's tenant.
+Also called its "directory" ID.
+- `client_id`: the service principal's client ID
+- `client_secret`: one of the service principal's client secrets

+The credentials can also be placed in a file using the `service_principal_file` configuration option.

+#### Service principal with certificate

+If these variables are set, rclone will authenticate with a service principal with certificate.

+- `tenant`: ID of the service principal's tenant.
+Also called its "directory" ID.
+- `client_id`: the service principal's client ID
+- `client_certificate_path`: path to a PEM or PKCS12 certificate file including the private key.
+- `client_certificate_password`: (optional) password for the certificate file.
+- `client_send_certificate_chain`: (optional) Specifies whether an authentication request will include an x5c header to support subject name / issuer based authentication.
+When set to "true" or "1", authentication requests include the x5c header.

+**NB** `client_certificate_password` must be obscured - see [rclone obscure](/commands/rclone_obscure/).

+#### User with username and password

+If these variables are set, rclone will authenticate with username and password.

+- `tenant`: (optional) tenant to authenticate in.
+Defaults to "organizations".
+- `client_id`: client ID of the application the user will authenticate to
+- `username`: a username (usually an email address)
+- `password`: the user's password

+Microsoft doesn't recommend this kind of authentication, because it's less secure than other authentication flows.
+This method is not interactive, so it isn't compatible with any form of multi-factor authentication, and the application must already have user or admin consent.
+This credential can only authenticate work and school accounts; it can't authenticate Microsoft accounts.

+**NB** `password` must be obscured - see [rclone obscure](/commands/rclone_obscure/).

+#### Managed Service Identity Credentials {#use_msi}

+If `use_msi` is set then managed service identity credentials are used.
+This authentication only works when running in an Azure service.
+`env_auth` needs to be unset to use this.

+However if you have multiple user identities to choose from these must be explicitly specified using exactly one of the `msi_object_id`, `msi_client_id`, or `msi_mi_res_id` parameters.

+If none of `msi_object_id`, `msi_client_id`, or `msi_mi_res_id` is
+set, this is is equivalent to using `env_auth`.

 {{< rem autogenerated options start" - DO NOT EDIT - instead edit fs.RegInfo in backend/azureblob/azureblob.go then run make backenddocs" >}}
 ### Standard options